kilpkonn/msc-thesis/main.typ

 More on the tactics can be found in @tactics, but all of them attempt to expand the search space by trying different ways to build new types from existing types (type constructors, functions, methods, etc.).
 The search space is expanded by adding new types to lookup table.
 Example for it can be seen in @term-search-state-expansion.
-In the end we filter out duplicates and solutions that do not take us closer to the goal.
+In the end we filter out solutions that do not take us closer to the goal.

 #figure(
 sourcecode()[```rs